microsoft/WhatTheHack/023-AdvancedKubernetes/Coach/Solutions/05-gitops.md

 fluxctl sync --k8s-fwd-ns flux
 ```

-Go to http://podinfo.<REPLACE WITH INGESS IP>.nip.io and see the changes (i.e., welcome to flux)
+Go to http://podinfo.$INGRESS_IP.nip.io and see the changes (i.e., welcome to flux)